Complex semiclassical theory for non-Hermitian quantum systems: II. Continuous model examples

 which we use to establish closed orbits (Fig. \ref{fig:spmodel2}).
-We also evaluate the integral $\oint pdx$ of these closed orbits, which determines their qualifications as per the quantization conditions.
-We demonstrate several examples in Table. \ref{tab:spmodel2}.
-Interestingly, though relatively small, there are noticeable departures of the qualified orbits' $\oint pdx$ from the exact half-integer values of $2\pi$, especially at small $n$: 9.518 versus 9.425 for $n=1$, 15.774 versus 15.708 for $n=2$.
-Such differences contrast sharply with previous continuous model examples, where we have at least four or five digits of accuracy.
-Physically, the model in Eq. \ref{eqmodel3} deviates drastically from quadratic forms; thus, the semiclassical approximation suffers at small $n$, where the wave packets' scale and shape become relatively influential.
+We also evaluate the integral $\oint p\cdot dx$ over the closed orbits, which determines their quantization conditions.
+We demonstrate several examples in Table \ref{tab:spmodel2}.
+Interestingly, though relatively small, there are noticeable departures of the qualified orbits' $\oint p\cdot dx$ from the exact half-integer values of $2\pi$, especially at small $n$: 9.903 versus 9.425 for $n=1$, 16.010 versus 15.708 for $n=2$.
+Such differences contrast sharply with previous examples of continuous models, where we have at least four or five digits of accuracy.
+Physically, the model in Eq. \ref{eqmodel3} deviates drastically from the quadratic form; thus, the semiclassical approximation suffers at small $n$, where the wave packets' scale and shape become relatively important and non-negligible.
 Indeed, such deviations vanish asymptotically at larger $n$, e.g., $n \ge 5$.

-These results show that our complex semiclassical theory generally applies to continuous models of non-Hermitian quantum systems.
+These results show that within the limits of validity, our complex semiclassical theory generally applies to continuous models of non-Hermitian quantum systems.